-A dutiful young priest dies becomes infected and dies as a volunteer during an experimental procedure.
-A mysterious blood transfusion brings him back to life as a vampire.
-Attempting to remain chaste and faithful he fights the carnal desires that begin to take over.
+A Catholic priest becomes involved in a medical experiment during which he is infected with a deadly virus.
+A strange transfusion cures him, but the blood, of unknown origin, turns him into a vampire.
+Attempting to remain chaste and faithful, he fights the carnal desires that begin to take over.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 Una película que te dejará con una sensación de desasosiego y desconcierto.
 Excelentes actuaciones y finísima fotografía.
 Todo el filme, desde los temas que trata sutilmente (catolicismo, vida y muerte, culpabilidad) hasta la trama central y el final; es magnífico.
 Sin duda, una joya coreana.
 La historia avanza y vemos a los personajes transformarse y evolucionar y perseguir sus más primitivas pasiones. ¡Imperdible!